-Feb.
-21, 2025 — President Donald Trump’s new Section 232 tariffs on steel and aluminum derivative items will expose a vast number of U.S. companies across sectors to additional levies, even if they’re not importing raw metal materials.
-An analysis by Altana of the world’s most comprehensive body of supply chain data reveals that the White House’s decision this month to expand application of national security tariffs to imported steel and aluminum derivative products will strike 15 times as many companies as President Trump’s 2020 national security tariffs on aluminum and steel products.
+President Donald Trump’s expanded Section 232 tariffs on steel and aluminum derivative items will newly expose a vast number of U.S. companies across sectors to additional levies, even if they’re not importing raw metal materials.
+An analysis by Altana of the world’s most comprehensive body of supply chain data reveals that the White House’s expanding application of national security tariffs to imported steel and aluminum derivative products will strike 15 times as many companies and hundreds of billions of dollars more transactions than the president's 2020 national security tariffs on aluminum and steel products.

-The 2020 round applied to wire and cable, aluminum auto parts, nails, tacks, staples, spikes, and other metal products; the new Section 232 tariffs expand to apply to downstream goods like metal furniture and unupholstered furniture frames, screws and bolts, pre-fabricated structural steel, aluminum baseball bats, aircraft parts, flatbed or cargo trailers, insulated electric conductors, door hinges, and much more.
+In 2020, steel and aluminum Section 232 tariffs were applied to wire and cable, aluminum auto parts, nails, tacks, staples, spikes, and other metal products.
+In 2025, Section 232 tariffs have expanded to apply to downstream steel and aluminum goods like metal furniture and furniture frames, screws and bolts, pre-fabricated structural steel, aluminum baseball bats, aircraft parts, flatbed or cargo trailers, insulated electric conductors, door hinges, and much more.

 In 2024, nearly 200,000 U.S. companies conducted more than 11 million import transactions of steel and aluminum derivative articles subject to the new tariffs, compared to about 11,000 companies and 500,000 transactions for the 2020 levies, Altana’s analysis reveals.
 Those transactions were valued at more than $350 billion, compared to $17 billion in imports subject to the 2020 tariffs.